Frequently Asked Questions

 Do I need a Doctor's Referral

 A Doctor’s referral is not needed for Physiotherapy or Chiropractic Care.
 Physiotherapists and Chiropractors are primary health care professionals and are able to assess, diagnose, and treat your condition.
+Insurance Policies all differ, please refer to your insurance policy to confirm all requirements needed.

 Why do I need an assessment?